 - API server: It exposes the several APIs of the Kubernetes cluster and acts as an interface in the cluster.
 It communicates with the worker nodes and all the other components involved in the Kubernetes cluster.
 All the communication occurs through the API server.

-- Scheduler: The scheduler is responsible for assigning the newly created pods to different nodes.
+- Scheduler: The scheduler assigns the newly created pods to different nodes.
 It checks the utilization of the nodes in the cluster and assigns the pods to the optimal node.
 A few elements considered while allocating the pods are resource requirements of the pods, affinity and anti-affinity specifications, hardware or software constraints, etc.

-- Controller Manager: It involves multiple controller processes that are compiled into a single binary.
+- Controller Manager: It involves multiple controller processes compiled into a single binary.
 Below are some of the controller processes:

 - Node controller - Responsible for checking the health of the nodes.